Highly Commended certificates for Arts in Corrections

 Arts Access Corrections Whai Tikanga Award 2018

-Highly Commended: Bundy Waitai and Arrin Clarke, Northland Region Corrections Facility
+Highly Commended: Bundy Waitai and Arrin Clark, Northland Region Corrections Facility

 It is important for prisoners’ rehabilitation that those who identify as Māori have the opportunity to reconnect with their culture and in doing so find their identity and whakapapa.